-At the top of the most Optimizely Search & Navigation screens, use drop-down lists to choose a website and a language analyzer to filter the screen information before performing actions, such as viewing statistics and fine tuning search optimization.
+At the top of the most Optimizely Search & Navigation screens, drop-down lists choose a website and a language analyzer to filter the screen information before performing actions, such as viewing statistics and fine-tuning search optimization.

 Optimizely Search & Navigation indexes

 Optimizely Search & Navigation needs only one main index.
 Multiple websites often share a single index.
-If you add a website, Optimizely Search & Navigation adds new content to the existing index.
+Optimizely Search & Navigation adds content to the existing index if you add a website.

-If site visitors search a multi-language website, each language version of content appears separately in search results.
+If site visitors search a multi-language website, each language version of content displays separately in search results.

 Language analyzers versus CMS content language

-Your site administrator can enable one group of languages in Optimizely Content Management System (CMS), and a different group of language analyzers in Optimizely Search & Navigation.
-This may confuse users because, while the language selector on Optimizely Search & Navigation screens might look like you are choosing content language, in reality, you are selecting an Optimizely Search & Navigation analyzer.
+Your site administrator can enable one group of languages in Optimizely Content Management System (CMS) and a different group of language analyzers in Optimizely Search & Navigation.
+This may confuse users because, while the language selector on Optimizely Search & Navigation screens might look like you are choosing a content language, you are actually selecting an Optimizely Search & Navigation analyzer.

-The language analyzer is used when working with search optimization.
-Your site content can exist in several languages - they do not all need a language analyzer.
+The language analyzer is used for search optimization.
+Your site content can exist in several languages – they all do not need a language analyzer.
 However, a search that uses an analyzer is smarter.

-Optimizely Search & Navigation language analyzers are installed by a developer during implementation at a cost.
-Additional content languages can be added by a CMS administrator at any time and have no cost.
+A developer installs Optimizely Search & Navigation language analyzers during implementation at a cost.
+An administrator can add content languages at any time.

-You create a Fall Fashion page in the master language, in English (see image).
-Now, you want to enable Danish and Swedish on the website, and translate the page into those languages.
-You also want to apply search optimization techniques to promote the translated content.
-It is assumed that you enabled Swedish and Danish in the website's index.
+You create a Fall Fashion page in the master language, such as English (see image).
+If you can enable Danish and Swedish on the website, and translate the page into those languages.
+You also apply search optimization techniques to promote the translated content.
+(It is assumed you enabled Swedish and Danish in the website's index.)

 - Translate the page into Swedish and Danish.